Skip to main content

 Verse in the Virtual World: 30+ creative poetry classroom activities

-From interactive classroom games that bring the timeless verses of Shakespeare and other poets to life, to creative tools that guide students in crafting their own poetic masterpieces, I’ve grouped these engaging digital poetry lessons into three sections for integrating poetry in the classroom:
+From interactive classroom games that bring the timeless verses of Shakespeare and other poets to life, to creative tools that guide students in crafting their own poetic masterpieces, I’ve grouped these engaging classroom poetry activities into three sections for teaching poetry in the classroom:

 💡 Before we begin: If you are new to BookWidgets, BookWidgets is a content creation and evaluation tool for teachers.
 We provide the tools to support your students’ learning process from beginning to end with customizable templates (aka widgets) for creating activities and a reporting dashboard to track your students’ progress.
 I have a digital poetry activity for many of our 40 widget types.
 You can create your own or duplicate the ones I share by opening the activity and making a copy in your account.
 After duplicating, you can make changes to the activity, customizing it for your students.
 By clicking on this link you can access all the digital poetry activities mentioned in this blog post.